JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Conclusion

 \section{Conclusion}

+In this study, we constructed the Japanese social bias QA dataset JBBQ and used it to analyze social biases in Japanese LLMs \newmod{from various perspectives.} The experimental results showed that while instruction tuning helped the models to answer unknown labels for ambiguous questions, the model improvement on disambiguated questions was small.
+In addition, more parameters led to improved accuracy on QA tasks but also increased bias scores.
+Regarding the results for different prompt settings, warnings about social biases and Chain-of-Thought prompting decreased the effect of social biases in the model outputs. \newmod{However, the current Japanese LLMs failed to extract correct evidence from contexts for some questions.} Comparing the bias detection and QA tasks showed that the models that performed well on the bias detection tasks also performed well on the QA tasks, but the bias detection tasks were more challenging than the QA tasks.

-We constructed the Japanese social bias QA dataset JBBQ and analyzed social biases in Japanese LLMs.
-The results suggest that current models tend to exhibit social biases.
-In future work, we expand the JBBQ dataset to realize a more detailed analysis of social biases in Japanese LLMs.
+In future, we will expand JBBQ to realize a more detailed analysis of social biases in Japanese LLMs.
+We believe that JBBQ will be a useful benchmark testbed for assessing biases in Japanese LLMs.